Berberine

 6

-Berberine Adjunctive Therapy in Schizophrenia — RCT
+Berberine Adjunctive Therapy in Schizophrenia — Clinical Trial

 Randomized controlled trial in patients with schizophrenia receiving berberine (900 mg/day) for 8 weeks as adjunctive treatment to antipsychotics.
 Outcomes: glycolipid metabolism (FPG, lipids, insulin), weight, antipsychotic-induced metabolic side effects.
 (2021, Psychiatry Research)